Madan Mohan (composer): 1960s-1970s: Established composer and debut as a lyricist

-Mass appeal
+Legacy

+The 3 singers he mostly collaborated with, were Mohammed Rafi, Lata Mangeshkar, and Talat Mahmood who produced very popular songs even popular today.
+He also collaborated with singers like Kishore Kumar, Mukesh, Hemant Kumar, Mahendra Kapoor, Asha Bhosle, Shamshad Begum, Geeta Dutt, Suman Kalyanpur, and other singers, but he did not work with these singers as much.

-Lata Mangeshkar christened him "Ghazal ka Shehzadaa", or the Prince of Ghazals.
-Even Lata herself stated in a live concert in the late 1990s that she found Madan Mohan's compositions difficult to master.
-Most of the top film actors of the day (who were also studio heads) had fallen into a groove with their preferred composers (e.g., Raj Kapoor had Shankar Jaikishan, Dev Anand had the Burmans, Dilip Kumar had Naushad, etc.) Hence, he often had difficulty finding assignments.
-His 1964 Filmfare Award nomination for Best Music Director for Woh Kaun Thi.
-In a tightly contested race, both Madan and Shankar Jaikishan (Sangam) lost to relative newcomer Laxmikant Pyarelal, who scored Dosti.
+Lata Mangeshkar christened him as "Ghazal ka Shehzadaa" (Prince of Ghazals).
+Lata herself stated in a live concert in the late 1990s that she found Madan Mohan's compositions difficult to master.
+Most of the top film actors of the day (who were also studio heads) had fallen into a groove with their preferred composers (e.g., Raj Kapoor had Shankar Jaikishan, Dev Anand had the Burmans, Dilip Kumar had Naushad, etc.).
+Hence, he often had difficulty finding assignments.
+He was nominated for the 1964 Filmfare Award for Best Music Director for Woh Kaun Thi.
+In a tightly contested race, both Madan and Shankar Jaikishan (Sangam) lost to the relative newcomer duo Laxmikant-Pyarelal, who scored Dosti.